Tomáš Čvančara

-Tomáš Čvančara (born 13 August 2000) is a Czech professional footballer who plays as a forward for Süper Lig club Antalyaspor on loan from Borussia Mönchengladbach and the Czech Republic national team.
+Tomáš Čvančara (born 13 August 2000) is a Czech professional footballer who plays as a forward for Hradec Králové on loan from club Borussia Mönchengladbach and the Czech Republic national team.

 Club career

 Early career

 On 11 March 2018, Čvančara debuted for Jablonec as a starter against Baník Ostrava in a 2:0 victory.

 In January 2019, he was sent on loan to the youth academy of Serie A side Empoli, scoring one goal in 10 league matches.

 Čvančara spent the 2019–20 season on loan at Czech second division club Slavoj Vyšehrad, where he scored 13 times in 21 league appearances.

 At the beginning of 2020–21 Czech First League, Čvančara was sent to Opava on loan.

 Sparta Prague

 On 20 December 2021, Čvančara signed a multi-year contract with Czech giants Sparta Prague, playing 15 league matches and scored seven goals.
 On 28 January, after a fight with Sigma Olomouc defender Tomáš Vraštil, Čvančara suffered a concussion and was briefly unconscious.
 He missed the rest of the season due to a thigh muscle injury.

 In the 2022-23 Czech First League, he scored 12 goals in 24 appearances for the club.